-Men use testosterone for sale for many different reasons throughout their lives.
+Men use testosterone for many different reasons throughout their lives.
 Some, such as athletes and bodybuilders, use it for performance enhancement.

 Others take it to replace it in their bodies that no longer make it naturally.
 In either case, men often have questions regarding testosterone and penis size.